I changed jobs so many times in my 20s that I was negatively thinking, "I'm such a bad person for changing jobs so many times (sigh).

 I met a colleague at my third company.Attraction of online jobstaught, and then the fourth company.way of workingI began to think about my health and the choice between health and work.

-There is no doubt about this.
 The experience with the third and fourth companies in particular was quite significant.

 After all, you never know until you join a company.